xrdocs/programmability/_tutorials/do-you-speak-yang.md

 First, let's install YANG Suite.
 Let's start by cloning the github repo where the code is stored.

-You will need to install Docker in order to use YANG Suite.
-You can find more information on how to get Docker and how to install it [here](https://docs.docker.com/get-docker/).
-{: .notice--info}

-The complete documentation on how to install YANG Suite is available [here](https://github.com/CiscoDevNet/yangsuite).
-{: .notice--info}

 <code>
 git clone https://github.com/CiscoDevNet/yangsuite
 </code>